 - a.
-AAA staff will be required to complete a bi-annual narrative report for each Title III-D waiver program. - b.
-Consumer demographic and participation data will be tracked in WellSky, unless another database has been approved for data monitoring (e.g. NCOA's Healthy Aging Programs Integrated Database is approved for Chronic Disease Self-Management Programs data). - c.
-AAA staff are also required to administer client satisfaction surveys and must retain copies of all survey data collected from program participants.
+AAA staff will be required to complete a semi-annual narrative report for each Title III-D waiver program. - b.
+Consumer demographic and participation data will be tracked in another database that has been approved for data monitoring. (e.g. HAPI-D, NCOA's Healthy Aging Programs Integrated Database is approved for Chronic Disease Self-Management Programs data). - c.
+AAA staff are also required to administer client satisfaction surveys and a presurvey before sessions start and a workshop evaluation.
+Copies of all data collected from program participants are shredded after data entry is complete.
 Completion of trainings or certifications by program leaders must also be documented. - B. AAA Narrative (there should be separate narratives for each program ie CDSME and "Other Evidence-Based Health Promotion Program) - Program Waiver Justification: In a brief paragraph, provide information regarding the need for the service and need for the AAA to provide the service directly.
 Include an explanation how assurances in the Title III Waiver PI BOA-SPI-24-06 are met.
 Address efforts made to identify community providers to provide the service.
 Attach any relevant data to support or justify your need statements.